OpenSPP/documentation/docs/glossary.rst

    Proxy means testing
-       A tool used to assess a :term:`family<family>`’s socioeconomic status using a composite measure that calculates a weighted score based on observable :term:`household<household>` characteristics, such as demographic structures, education levels, location and quality of the :term:`household<household>`’s dwelling, and ownership of durable goods and other assets.
+       A tool used to assess a :term:`family<family>`’s socioeconomic status using a composite measure that calculates a weighted score based on observable :term:`household<household>` characteristics, such as demographic structures, education levels, location and quality of the household’s dwelling, and ownership of durable goods and other assets.
 These variables are all considered “proxies” for incomes or consumption, which may be more difficult to measure and observe in situations of high informality.

        | 🇫🇷 Évaluation des ressources par approximation (Proxy Means Testing – PMT – en anglais)
        | 🇪🇸 Comprobación sustitutiva de los medios de vida (CSM)